Ward 10 Residents · Stoney Creek · Hamilton

 📢 City Staff Review & Agency Circulation

 The City circulates the application to internal departments (engineering, transportation, parks) and external agencies (Conservation Hamilton, Niagara Escarpment Commission, utilities).
 Each provides comments and conditions that the applicant must address.
+Written comments from residents sent to James Van Rooi become part of the official planning record during this stage.

 In progress — we are here